 Ideally, before you change your lifestyle or begin to work on a habit, you need to research inwardly and outwardly what works best.
 Self-care holds the best solutions that can make your mental, physical, and emotional well-being healthy.
 Almost all self-care actions can help everyone.
 However, it would be best to recognize that what works for others might not work for you.
 Things like getting proper nutrition, hydrating, having enough exercise, resting and taking small breaks, going for walks, maybe the best of all.
 But it does not guarantee that it will provide the same benefits for everybody.

 Note that everyone’s needs are unique.
-Thus, it would be best that you research what actions make you feel better.
+Thus, it would be best to research what actions make you feel better.
 You can try working on some things that don’t cause you too much pressure.
 Some of the habits you might want to consider include:

 - Waking up early